XnonXte/PortalGuessr-Bot/README.md

 ## Self-hosting the bot

 Hosting the bot is straightforward.
-Simply modify the token argument inside the `bot.run()` function and launch `launch.bat` for an easy startup.
+Simply modify the token argument inside the `bot.run()` function and launch `start.bat` for an easy startup.
 You can download the release version if available.

 ### Requirements